A topic from the subject of Organic Chemistry in Chemistry.

 Procedure:

-1. Add a few drops of acetaldehyde to a test tube.
+1. Add a few drops of acetaldehyde to a clean test tube.

-1. Add a few drops of benzaldehyde to a test tube.
+1. Add a few drops of benzaldehyde to a clean test tube.

-2. Add a few drops of Benedict\'s reagent.
+2. Add an equal volume of Benedict's reagent.

-3. Heat the test tube in a hot water bath.
+3. Heat the test tube in a hot water bath or gently heat with a Bunsen burner.
+Avoid boiling.

 3. Iodoform Test:

-1. Add a few drops of acetone to a test tube.
+1. Add a few drops of acetone to a clean test tube.

 2. Add a few drops of iodoform test solution.